 - Sustained major fundraising activities on behalf of Lick, Keck, or TMT

-The total anticipated amount of funding available for this proposal call is approximately $200K.
 An individual PI may submit more than one proposal if the proposals clearly address distinct topics or activities.
 Matching with campus-based or external sources of funding is encouraged but not required.
 Funds are expected to be used over a one-year period, but grantees may submit a request for a one-year no-cost extension at the end of the grant period if the project duration exceeds one year.

-No Indirect Costs (IDC) are applicable.
+Proposal budgets may be diverse and include equipment, technical staff support, personnel support, student support, travel support, faculty salary and/or teaching release or other support.
 Funding may not be requested or used to support or subsidize the astronomical research of the PI or Co-Is (e.g., paying for travel to observing runs, support for time spent analyzing Keck or Lick scientific data, etc.).
+No indirect cost (IDC) is applicable.

 Who May Apply:

-The criteria for eligibility to submit proposals as PI are the same as the criteria for eligibility to apply for UC Keck observing time as PI: this includes UC ladder rank faculty and ladder rank emeritus faculty, UC scientists with appointments in the Professional Research Series, and research scientists and staff scientists holding full-time career- track or career appointments at LBNL and LLBL.
-See the link for specific details.
+The criteria for eligibility to submit proposals as PI are the same as the to apply for UC Lick observing time as PI without mentorship: this includes UC ladder rank faculty and ladder rank emeritus faculty, staff, UC research scientists, and postdocs.
+This program is not intended for UCO employees.

 Proposal Content: